This bipartisan Senate duo wants to end legacy college admissions

 "If the attack on affirmative action on the grounds of race is, 'you gotta put merit first,'" Kaine said, "well, then let's put merit first."

-Kaine said that he and Young are both heartened by the number of universities who have begun to end the practice.
+Kaine said that he and Young are both heartened by the number of universities that have begun to end the practice.

 Since the Supreme Court's affirmative action decision this summer, several prominent universities — including Wesleyan and Carnegie Mellon — have announced the end to legacy admissions preference.